PkFokam-Alumni-Network/CommunityBackendService/README.md

 - Install the latest dependencies
   - pip install -r requirements.txt

+# HOW TO RUN YOUR SERVER LOCALLY
+- `uvicorn main:app --reload`

 # HOW TO MAKE CODE CHANGES
 - Create a new branch from main with the format yourName/what-you-are-trying-to-do